manueldinisjunior/To-Do-App/README.md

 # To-Do List Web App

 This project is a simple yet effective To-Do List web application built using HTML, CSS, and JavaScript.
-The aim of this project was to provide a straightforward and intuitive interface for managing tasks and staying organized.
+This project aimed to provide a straightforward and intuitive interface for managing tasks and staying organized.

 # Features